 A hearty Overnight Bacon Breakfast Casserole that is sure to please all your friends and family for brunch.
 This make ahead breakfast casserole recipe can be prepped all the night before, and contains the classic breakfast favorites – eggs, bacon, cheese and brioche.

 As with other breakfast casserole recipes I post, I like to design them so you can get a make ahead breakfast and save yourself trouble in the morning.
 This overnight Bacon Breakfast Casserole is no exception.

 It’s best if you prep this breakfast casserole the night before and simply let rest in the fridge overnight before popping it into the oven in the morning.
-But if you don’t get to putting this Bacon Breakfast Casserole in the fridge the night before, or you want to do everything in the morning, you can just about get away with it too.

 Make this Bacon Breakfast Casserole the night before… or the morning of (when you are in a pinch)